 From exploration of Western Ghats birds, to the improved understanding of monsoon rains’ therapeutic effects, interns working with Raxa Collective employees set a standard for collaboration in 2012.
 Pampa Villa and Kayal Villa came into the Raxa Collective portfolio and the team of interns based at Cardamom County helped conceive how these two private villas could be integrated effectively.
 They also worked on design advisory projects for the new properties under development, which would eventually open on the waterfront of Fort Kochi Harbour and on the pristine shores of Marari Beach.
 The posts that each of these interns contributed individually, and as a team, during this period became benchmarks for what we would strive for more of in the future.

-By the time the property in Fort Kochi had its formal opening in late 2014, MLHS decided that the name Xandari would best serve their needs as for branding purposes with their properties, and so Spice Harbour was rechristened Xandari Harbour.
+By the time the property in Fort Kochi had its formal opening in late 2014, it was clear that the name Xandari would best serve these properties, and so Spice Harbour was rechristened Xandari Harbour.
 Likewise Marari Pearl, which would open in March, 2015 was rechristened Xandari Pearl; and River Escapes was rechristened Xandari Riverscapes.
-La Paz Group acquired the outstanding shares in Raxa Collective while opening the new properties, and carrying out the international sales and marketing program from late 2015 to mid-2016.
-With that, the MLHS-specific mission was completed and the Raxa Collective name was ready to retire; giving way back to La Paz Group, where this blogging enterprise lives on.
+By early 2017 our work in India was complete.